 Reduce the Number of Grubs Naturally

 It makes good sense to take steps for reducing the number of immature beetles while they hide in the ground.
-Early in the spring when feeding begins, apply an application of Bacillus papillae known as “milky spore powder.”
+For grub control, start in early spring when feeding begins, apply an application of a “natural insecticide” Bacillus papillae known as “milky spore powder.”

 This type of bacillus specifically kills Japanese beetle grubs.
 To use it, you simply apply it to the soil of your yard or garden early in the spring.
 Follow up with an even watering to help the powder soak into the soil.